Facebook

 Praised by The Telegraph as a “real discovery” and for his “ravishing, unspotted lyricism”, German violinist Tobias Feldmann is one of the most interesting musical personalities of his generation.
 His multifaceted performances are characterized by stylistic versatility, strong stage presence and emotional depth.

-A prize winner of the International Queen Elisabeth Competition, German Music Competition and Joseph Joachim International Violin Competition, recent concerto highlights for Tobias have included performances with Minnesota Orchestra, Konzerthausorchester Berlin, WDR Sinfonieorchester, NDR Radiophilharmonie Hannover, Orquestra Simfonica de Barcelona, BBC Scottish Symphony, BBC National Orchestra of Wales, Bournemouth Symphony, Helsinki Philharmonic, Residentie Orkest, Concertgebouw Chamber Orchestra and Ensemble Resonanz, Moscow State Symphony, Brussels Philharmonic, Utah Symphony, Orchestre Symphonique de Québec; collaborating with Nathalie Stutzmann, David Afkham, John Storgårds, Nicholas Collon, Lorenzo Viotti, Reinhard Goebel, Fabien Gabel, Joana Mallwitz and Marin Alsop amongst others.
+In addition to his debut at the BBC Proms in the Royal Albert Hall with the BBC Philharmonic in 2024, the prizewinner of the International Queen Elisabeth Competition, the German Music Competition, and the International Joseph Joachim Violin Competition has appeared with many other internationally renowned ensembles, including the Minnesota Orchestra, Konzerthausorchester Berlin, WDR Symphony Orchestra, NDR Radiophilharmonie Hannover, Orquestra Simfònica de Barcelona, BBC Scottish Symphony, BBC National Orchestra of Wales, Bournemouth Symphony, Helsinki Philharmonic, Residentie Orkest, Concertgebouw Chamber Orchestra, Ensemble Resonanz, Moscow State Symphony, Brussels Philharmonic, Utah Symphony, and the Orchestre Symphonique de Québec.
+He has collaborated with conductors such as Nathalie Stutzmann, David Afkham, Thomas Guggeis, John Storgårds, Nicholas Collon, Lorenzo Viotti, Reinhard Goebel, Fabien Gabel, Joana Mallwitz, and Marin Alsop.

-His discography includes recordings for GENUIN and Alpha Classics, most recently with violin concertos by Sibelius and Rautavaara recorded with the Orchestre Philharmonique Royale de Liège conducted by Jean-Jacques Kantorow.
+His discography includes recordings for GENUIN and Alpha Classics, among them a release featuring violin concertos by Sibelius and Rautavaara with the Orchestre Philharmonique Royale de Liège under Jean-Jacques Kantorow.
+Most recently, a CD was released with a violin concerto by W.A.
+Mozart in collaboration with the WDR Symphony Orchestra Cologne and Reinhard Goebel.

-At age of 26, Tobias Feldmann was appointed as a professor at the Hochschule für Musik Würzburg making him one of the youngest professors in the history of Germany.
-At the invitation of the Berliner Philharmoniker, he has performed as guest first concertmaster and since October 2022 has been professor at the renowned Hochschule für Musik und Theater „Felix Mendelssohn-Bartholdy“ in Leipzig, Germany.
+At the age of just 26, Tobias Feldmann was appointed professor at the University of Music Würzburg, making him one of the youngest professors in Germany’s history.
+At the invitation of the Berlin Philharmonic, he has also served as guest concertmaster, and since October 2022 he has been professor at the renowned University of Music and Theatre “Felix Mendelssohn Bartholdy” in Leipzig, Germany.

 Tobias Feldmann plays a violin by Nicolo Gagliano, Naples 1769.